-Date Code: View-only field that shows the Managed Switch firmware date code.
+Date Code: View-only field that shows the date when the MAC address is burnt in.

 Up time: View-only field that shows how long the device has been powered on.

 Local Time: View-only field that shows the time of the location where the switch is.